Excel Slicer for Multiple Pivot Tables (Connection and Usage)

 Pivot Table fields: Slicer for Multiple Pivot Tables in Excel

-After that, you will get the first Pivot Table having two columns.
+After that, you will get the first Pivot Table which has two columns.

 To create the second Pivot Table,